ashkanfeyzollahi/meteormayhem/README.md

 ![screenshot](screenshot.png)

-<p align="center">Fly through space, while dodging and destroying meteors and trying to gain score!</p>
+<p align="center">🚀 Fly through space, while dodging and destroying meteors and trying to gain score!</p>
 <p align="center">
     <a href="#features">Features</a> |
     <a href="#compiling">Compiling</a> |